Asbestosis vs Mesothelioma Overview

 Asbestosis Diagnosis

-Doctors diagnose asbestosis by reviewing a patient’s medical history and asbestos exposure history and running several tests.
+Doctors diagnose asbestosis by reviewing a patient’s medical history, asking about their asbestos exposure, and running several tests.

 Tests used to diagnose asbestosis include: